Sv443-Network/UserUtils/docs.md

 ```

 Storage engine for the [`DataStore`](https://github.com/Sv443-Network/CoreUtils/blob/main/docs.md#class-datastore) class that uses GreaseMonkey's `GM.getValue` and `GM.setValue` functions.
+This class can also be used standalone for an abstracted, uniform interface to GM storage, but is primarily intended to be used as a storage engine for DataStore.
 Refer to the [DataStore documentation](https://github.com/Sv443-Network/CoreUtils/blob/main/docs.md#class-datastore) for more information on how to use DataStore and storage engines.

 - ⚠️ Requires the grants `GM.getValue`, `GM.setValue`, `GM.deleteValue`, and `GM.listValues` in your userscript metadata.